 Please click here for details and presentations from the High-Level Meeting to Address Unsafe Mixed Migration by Sea held at IMO Headquarters (4-5 March 2015) to facilitate dialogue and promote enhanced cooperation and harmonization between United Nations agencies, international organizations, non-governmental organizations, Governments and the shipping industry.

 In that vein, a second attempt was made by IMO, by hosting a meeting to address this issue on 30 October 2017, bringing together representatives of UN agencies, the maritime industry and European Union naval forces.
 The complexities of this humanitarian challenge were discussed.
-The record of views of the meeting will be fed into the Global Compact on Migration (GCM), a UN Member State-led process that emanated from the 19 September 2016 New York Declaration for Refugees and Migrants approved by Heads of State during the UN General Assembly.
-This two-year long process is expected to culminate in the adoption of the GCM at an intergovernmental conference on international migration in 2018.
+The record of views of the meeting has fed into the Global Compact on Migration (GCM), a UN Member State-led process that emanated from the 19 September 2016 New York Declaration for Refugees and Migrants approved by Heads of State during the UN General Assembly.
+This two-year long process is expected to culminate in the the Intergovernmental Conference to Adopt the Global Compact for Safe, Orderly and Regular Migration, that will be held in Marrakesh, Morocco on 10 and 11 December 2018.

-IOM says that of some 147,000 migrants arriving crossing the Mediterranean in 2017, 2,826 have perished, as of 30 October.
-This compares negatively with last year, which had a higher number of both arrivals and lives lost, but a significantly lower percentage of death occurrence – 1.2 per cent compared with 1.9 in 2017.
-To add further perspective: from January 2014 until the end of June 2017, an estimated 14,469 – over 11 per day – lost their life in deadly shipwrecks in the Mediterranean, and an unknown number died but their bodies never recovered.
+IOM says that 186,768 migrants arrived crossing the Mediterranean in 2017, and 3,116 perished.
+This year, up to 24 July 2018, the number of arrivals by sea is 53,269, and the number of dead/missing is 1,492.
+This compares negatively with last year, which had a higher number of both arrivals and lives lost from January to July, but a significantly lower percentage of death occurrence – 2.05 per cent compared with 2.80 in 2018.
+To add further perspective: from January 2014 until 11 July 2017, an estimated 16,840 – over 10 per day – lost their life in deadly shipwrecks in the Mediterranean, and an unknown number died but their bodies never recovered.
 With the greatest recorded number of migrant deaths occurring in maritime crossings, Search and Rescue (SAR) is at the center of the immediate life-saving efforts to ensure minimum loss of life.

 According to UNHCR this onslaught of migration by sea, often in unsafe vessels, is not a random occurrence.
 It is being organized and orchestrated by people who trade and traffic the lives of others.
 (UNHCR: The sea route to Europe: The Mediterranean passage in the age of refugees.)